FDA May Disqualify 2 Chinese Labs Over Unreliable Data, Lab Violations

 One of the labs is Mid-Link Testing Company Ltd. in Tianjin, China, and the other is Sanitation & Environmental Technology Institute of Soochow University Ltd. in Suzhou, China.

 The labs conduct third-party testing and validate data for device manufacturers to submit to the FDA for market approval.
-Tests conducted included those related to toxicity, cell death, red blood cell breakdown, as well as animal testing.
+Tests conducted included those related to toxicity, cell death, red blood cell breakdown, and animal testing.

 After inspections earlier this year, the FDA found the data supplied by these firms unusable for the manufacturers’ premarket submissions.
 The FDA says reviews into these firms are ongoing.

-“The medical device industry must be built and sustained on safety, effectiveness and quality,” said Owen Faris, acting director of the Office of Product Evaluation and Quality in the FDA’s Center for Devices and Radiological Health.
+“The medical device industry must be built and sustained on safety, effectiveness and quality,” Owen Faris, acting director of the Office of Product Evaluation and Quality in the FDA’s Center for Devices and Radiological Health, said.

 “The FDA will take action to protect patients, consumers and the medical device supply chain from quality failures and violative practices.
 We strenuously remind industry of their responsibility and accountability for all data included in their submissions, which are required to comply with federal law.”